Macular Degeneration Treatment from Our Optometrist in Northern San Antonio

 With an early wet AMD diagnosis, laser surgery known as photocoagulation can seal leaking blood vessels to help minimize vision loss.
 In photodynamic therapy, the eye doctor injects medication into the bloodstream, then activates it with laser eye treatment.
 Injecting medication into the back of an eye sometimes also slows the development of new vessels.

 Early detection is particularly important for patients with aged-related macular degeneration.
-Be sure to call our Vision Source Castle Hills practice today at (210) 344-1400 to schedule an exam with our San Antonio optometrist, Dr. Raul Trevino.
+Be sure to call our Vision Source Castle Hills practice today at (210) 344-1400 to schedule an exam with our northern San Antonio optometrist, Dr. Raul Trevino.
 We operate a full-lab and full-optical eye care center to help maintain your optimal eye health and vision.